 Since the commencement of the Local Asset Management program in 2011, SPC has inventoried over 3,100 locally owned bridges throughout the region.
 Phase II of the bridge portion is determining where structures have been replaced since the original inventory in 2011.
 This part of the process includes contacting the municipalities through the counties to review the data that we have collected and it includes the updating of the hydrology and street centerline datasets used to create the original inventory.

 The other portion of the Local Asset Management program is the local roadway inventory.
 SPC has collected roadway attributes on over 7,000 miles of local roads in the region.
 The data collection has been completed for Lawrence, Butler, Armstrong, Indiana, Washington, Westmoreland, Fayette and Greene counties.
 This data is now going through a quality control and will be updated accordingly.
-In 2017, the data collection effort will continue with the remaining counties of Allegheny, Westmoreland, and Beaver.
+The data collection effort continues with the remaining counties of Allegheny, Westmoreland, and Beaver.